Israelites Enslaved in Egypt (5 reasons why)

 The Israelites were distant relatives of the Hyksos.
 Rameses saw the threat of the Israelites joining the Hyksos in the event of a war.

 When Joseph’s family first came to Egypt, there were only seventy people.
-Now, three hundred years later the Israelites numbered 600 thousand.
+Now, three hundred years later, the Israelites numbered 600,000.

 The first thing the pharaoh did was force the men from their farms into hard labor.
-According to Egyptian records, slaves cleaned irrigation ditches, made bricks, and constructed the buildings, and monuments.
+According to Egyptian records, slaves cleaned irrigation ditches, made bricks, constructed buildings, and built monuments.
 Pharaoh hoped the hard labor and poor conditions would diminish the male population.
-When Pharoah realized this was not enough, he resorted to a new, more drastic plan.
+When Pharaoh realized this was not enough, he resorted to a new, more drastic plan.

 The Pharaoh said, “When you do the office of midwife to the Hebrew women and see them on the stool, if it be a son, then you shall kill him; but if it be a daughter, then she shall live.”
 (Exodus 1: 16)

-Pharaoh’s wicked scheme was designed to reduce the number of men who could be enlisted in a Hyksos army.
+Pharaoh designed his wicked scheme to reduce the number of men available to enlist in a Hyksos army.

 The Exodus Begins